 EEK!
 I have a problem and need help FAST!!!!!!

-3. Include any steps you have taken already.
+Include any steps you have taken already to fix your problem.
+If the issue is related to malware infection advise what security tools you have, what scans you have completed and the log results.
 This saves the time involved in asking you to take actions you have already done, or to suggest steps you may already have tried.

 When you post, it makes sense to follow the rule: one problem, one post.
 The more problems you include in one post, the more likely the chance one or more of them will get lost or unanswered, especially if the problems require different areas of knowledge.
 Letting different kinds of problems be answered by members with different areas of expertise will be quicker and probably result in better responses.

 Double check the information you are supplying.
 For example, the omission of one letter, or a typo, in talking about an .exe file or a program name can make a major difference resulting in time-wasting confusion or incorrect help.

 Lastly, before hitting that POST button, take the time to read what you are posting from the point of view of someone trying to help and ask yourself, “is this as clear as I can make it?”
 When your problem is resolved, remember to add a final reply letting everyone know what worked; this effectively closes the thread as well as validates the solution offered.

 The guidelines above are applicable to any forum where you are posting for assistance, asking questions or making comments.
 The staff and other members cannot help you properly without having at least the basic information.

 Edited by quietman7, 20 June 2018 - 05:45 PM.